CrowdStrike/glide-core/.changeset/cute-mirrors-cover.md

 '@crowdstrike/glide-core': patch
 ---

-Button now supports a `loading` attribute that will render a Spinner.
+Button now supports a `loading` attribute that will render a Spinner and effectively disable the Button.